Planning & construction: Red shared trail „MONTI MOTTI“ in Ascona-Locarno

 A place that uniquely combines history, nature, and trail building.

-The trail follows a highly technical line, deliberately designed to be intuitive – bikers and hikers alike will naturally find their way.
+The trail follows a highly technical line, designed to be intuitive – bikers and hikers alike will naturally find their way.
 Many sections that were previously unrideable have been modified: steps and larger drops have been smoothed, corner radii widened, and rocks strategically repositioned to make the trail smoother and safer.
 Whereas many switchbacks were previously necessary, the new banked turns can now be ridden completely.
 Stairs have been built in an S-shape to make both walking and riding them comfortable.
 The local trail crew places particular emphasis on the sustainable use of materials.
 We primarily use local chestnut wood, which is especially durable due to its high tannin content, as well as many stones and soil from the surrounding area.
 Dead wood is intentionally used because it is already dimensionally stable.
 The trail crew only removes roots, branches, and other natural obstacles where absolutely necessary.
 In many cases, tree stumps or stones are reused elsewhere, allowing the trail to retain its character and maintain a very natural feel.

 A key element of the project is water management: drainage systems, targeted earthworks and stone placement prevent erosion, ensure the longevity of the trail and guarantee that water flows away reliably.